 - ‘Beauty,’ as its name suggests, is an example of an ornamental European variety.
 It boasts purple foliage and pink blossoms that smell of lemon.
-It will grow from 6-8 feet tall and across.
+It will grow from 6 to 8 feet (2 m.) tall and across.

 - ‘Black Lace’ is another spectacular European cultivar that has deeply serrated, dark purple foliage.
-It also grows to 6-8 feet with pink flowers and looks very much akin to a Japanese maple.
+It also grows to 6 to 8 feet (2 m.) with pink flowers and looks very much akin to a Japanese maple.

 - Two of the oldest and most vigorous elderberry types are Adams #1 and Adams #2, which bear large fruit clusters and berries that ripen in early September.

 - An early producer, ‘Johns’ is an American variety that is a prolific producer as well.
-This cultivar is great for making jelly and will grow to 12 feet tall and wide with 10 foot canes.
+This cultivar is great for making jelly and will grow to 12 feet (4 m.) tall and wide with 10 foot (3 m.) canes.

-- ‘Nova,’ an American self-fruiting variety has large, sweet fruit on a smaller 6-foot shrub.
+- ‘Nova,’ an American self-fruiting variety has large, sweet fruit on a smaller 6 foot (2 m.) shrub.
 While it is self-fruitful, ‘Nova’ will thrive with another American elderberry growing nearby.